How Do Churches Get Funding to Build?

 Our commercial mortgage calculator helps estimate monthly payments for different loan scenarios, enabling better financial planning.

-Method 3: Bond Programs
+What Are the Method 3: Bond Programs?

 Church bond programs allow congregations to borrow directly from their members and broader Christian community.
 These debt instruments function similarly to corporate bonds but target individual investors rather than institutional lenders.